go-spatial/atlante/atlante/server/coordinator/postgresql/README.md

     The list order is the order in which the items need to occure.
     The system is expect the sql to return zero or one row only.

+Create sqls for the original tables can be found in the [docs/jobs.sql folder.](doc/jobs.sql)